ismaelc/ConcurDisrupt/README.md

 **Example apps**

-Before we get to that question, here are 2 examples of what our partners have built using Concur APIs.
+Before we get to that question, let's look at 2 examples of apps that our partners have built using Concur APIs.
 They're all listed in our [App Center](https://www.concur.com/en-us/app-center):

 - [TravelText](https://www.concur.com/en-us/partners/transaction-capture/traveltext) - TravelText allows you to text your expenses right into Concur.
 No more paper receipts and Excel sheet mayhem!
 Don't believe us?
 Check out their video demo [here](https://www.youtube.com/watch?v=sxY_PO-QKZ0).
 - [Trover](https://www.concur.com/en-us/app-center/listing/nDhf34TiiC9RCocFM2xViin5c/Trover) - it's travel photography + business travel integration in one great app.
 Because we understand that the business traveler is a person too.
 Quoting from this [article](http://skift.com/2013/07/25/travel-photography-app-trover-secures-2-5-million-in-funding-from-concur/#/0), what they get for integrating with Concur is *"being able to tap into Concur’s experience, knowledge and “great visibility into travel patterns”"*.